Tajik Cuisine – Traditional Food of Tajikistan

 A bowl of laghman

-Damlama is an ultra-healthy stew packed with vegetables.
+Dimlama is an ultra-healthy stew packed with vegetables.
 Basically any vegetable can be used, but most typically used are vegetables like cabbage, potatoes, carrots, bell peppers, onions and tomatoes.
 Pieces of meat are also commonly added.
 All the ingredients are put together in layers in a large kasan or pot and topped with cabbage leaves.
 Everything is then slowly stewed for several hours.
 The result is a tasty and nutritious meal.

 A plate of damlama – a Tajik vegetable stew with a lot of vegetables